moechofe/lowresrmx/asset.dev/manual.md

 ### Functions

-LowResNX provide a bunch of built-in function to manipulate the fantasy device hardware such as the graphic or sound.
+LowResRMX provide a bunch of built-in function to manipulate the fantasy device hardware such as the graphic or sound.
 You'll find them by consulting the [list of API instructions](#api-instructions).

 To execute a function, use it's identifier followed by a list of coma-separated arguments surrounded by rounded parenthesis.